wp-plugins/magic-fields-2-toolkit/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.0 =
+* The post content template interpreter has been redesigned and rewritten.
+* Video and audio media now support mouse-over popups and clickable links where applicable.
+* Css for media elements and the search widget improved to be compatible with more themes.
+* Added a sync button to synchronize Magic Fields 2 fields with the current toolkit fields to fix the annoying bug where the toolkit stops working after you upgrade Magic Fields 2;
+* Filters moved to the namespace mf2tk to reduce global namespace pollution.
+* All shortcodes are now rename-able for consistency and conflict resolution.
+* Some code rewritten to improve software quality.

 = 0.5.8.3 =
 * alt_image_field, alt_video_field, alt_audio_field, alt_embed_field and alt_numeric parameters e.g., width, height, ... can now be overridden by using corresponding show_custom_field parameters
 * alt_image_field, alt_video_field, alt_audio_field and alt_embed_field now have a simplified how to use interface